After-Shock/Cloudbox-wiki/Updating-Kernel.md

     sudo ansible-playbook cloudbox.yml --tags kernel
     ```

-4. The server will automatically reboot once the kernel update is done.
-If it does not, run the following command:
+4. The server will automatically reboot once the kernel update is done, if it doesn't, run the following command:

     ```bash
     sudo reboot